-Some or all instructional formats for all or part of the 2020-21 academic year may change due to the public health emergency caused by the COVID-19 pandemic.
+Some or all instructional formats may change during the academic year due to a public health emergency caused by the COVID-19 pandemic.
 As has always been the case, tuition and fees are charged at the beginning of the semester and will remain in place regardless of any changes in instructional format.
-Tuition and fees will not be refunded in the event that instructional format changes for any part of the 2020-21 academic year.
+Tuition and fees will not be refunded in the event that instructional format changes for any part of the academic year.

 How tuition and fees are determined

 Tuition rates are reviewed by the UNCG’s Board of Trustees and the Board of Governors of the University of North Carolina System and set annually by the North Carolina legislature.
 Fees are reviewed and approved by the University’s Board of Trustees with final approval pending the Board of Governors of the University of North Carolina System review.

 Staff and Faculty Senate representatives, senior executives at the University, and perhaps most importantly, a diverse group of student leaders who represent different student populations (Student Government, undergraduates and graduates, residential and commuter), weigh in on fees each year.

 The semester in which you are enrolled affects what you will pay.